-See Articles 13 (1&2) and 19-26 of the World Heritage Convention.
+See Articles 13 (1)(2) and Articles 19-26 of the World Heritage Convention

-- 234. International Assistance is primarily financed from the World Heritage Fund, established under the World Heritage Convention.
-The Committee determines the budget for International Assistance on a biennial basis. - 235.
-The World Heritage Committee co-ordinates and allocates types of International Assistance in response to State Party requests.
-These types of International Assistance, described in the summary table set out below, in order of priority are: - Emergency assistance a) - b) Conservation and Management assistance (incorporating assistance for training and research, technical co-operation and promotion and education) - Preparatory assistance. c)
+Section IV of the World Heritage Convention 235.
+The World Heritage Committee coordinates and allocates types of International Assistance in response to State Party requests.
+These types of International Assistance, described in the summary table set out below, in order of priority are:

+- Emergency assistance; a)

+- Conservation and Management assistance (incorporating assistance for b) training and research, technical cooperation and promotion and education);

+- Preparatory assistance. c)